rackerlabs/technical-blog/_posts/2020-06-04-do-you-have-an-operatoinal-readiness-checklist.md

 names for a workload with relevant contact details.
 Stakeholders might include the following individuals:

-- application owner
+- Application owner
-- front-end web and backend developers
+- Front-end web and back-end developers
-- escalation contacts
+- Escalation contacts
-- operational teams
+- Operational teams
-- individuals responsible for architecture and infrastructure deployment within the solution.
+- Individuals responsible for architecture and infrastructure deployment within the solution

 #### Service monitoring